-Infrastructure is a key element of the business environment and a generator of employment.
+Infrastructure is a key element of the business environment and a major generator of direct and indirect employment.
 Yet in the Middle East and North Africa (MENA) region, increasing demand for infrastructure is obstructed by declining private investment in major projects due to global economic conditions and regional political uncertainty.

 Launched in November 2012, the ISMED Support Programme is implemented by the MENA-OECD Investment Programme with financial support from the European Union.

 For further information on the ISMED project, contact email@example.com.